 Every time I come here I get a package of mochi (Japanese rice cakes filled with jelly) – they’re terrific for snacking on while at Epcot, or to take back to your hotel room.
 If your hotel room has a microwave, consider picking up some noodle cups for late night hunger pangs.

 If you’ve never tried a hibachi restaurant like Benihana’s (the cook grills your food in front of you) try booking a dinner at Teppan Edo – it’s a very highly rated restaurant.
 It’s essentially an attraction and a meal!
 You choose your meat (or veggies if you’re a vegetarian) then the chef will prepare fried rice, a side of veggies, then your main course of grilled meat/veggies.
 I usually order chicken with an extra side of scallops.
-The other two sit-down restaurants are temporarily closed, but the fast food restaurant Katsura Grill serves up some excellent chicken teriyaki and ramen noodles.
+One of the Japanese restaurants is temporarily closed (Takumi-Tei), but the other sit down restaurant Tokyo Dining offers a fantastic selection of sushi and other fish options.
+The fast food restaurant Katsura Grill serves up some excellent chicken teriyaki and ramen noodles.
 If you’re interested in trying a Japanese alcohol, I suggest the sake!

 Photo opportunity: Take a picture of your party using the Japanese gate in the lagoon as your background.
 The gate acts as a beautiful frame for your photo and you get the wide expanse of the lagoon as your background.

 The American pavilion is the midpoint of the World Showcase.
 Take a moment to rest and gaze at the lagoon.
-The noteworthy ride here is The American Adventure, where animatronic Presidents talk about the history of the US.
+The noteworthy attraction here is The American Adventure, where animatronic Presidents talk about the history of the US.
+If it’s hot outside or your party needs a break, this is a great place to rest in a cool, airconditioned theater.
 This is a really good show to see, but it is quite lengthy at 29 minutes long – skip it if you’re short on time.

 What should not be skipped though is the BBQ restaurant.
 The Regal Eagle Smokehouse, a BBQ restaurant themed after the patriotic Muppet Sam the Eagle, serves up some excellent eats.
-If you need to rest a bit, this is a good place to do so.
 I recommend the ribs, although the smoked chicken is good too.

-Photo opportunity: just inside the doors is a replica of the US Capitol Rotunda (the domed, circular room) which offers a great opportunity for terrific shots.
+Photo opportunity: just inside the doors is a replica of the US Capitol Rotunda (the domed, circular room) which offers a great opportunity for terrific pictures.

 The Italian pavilion has plenty of terrific food and drink options, which is what you’d expect when you think of Italy!
 There are two different restaurants: Via Napoli (specializing in pizza) and Tutto Italia (pasta and meat dishes).